Leonora O'Brien

 Leonora O'Brien is an Irish pharmacist and entrepreneur.
-Having worked in pharmacy regulation, she is the founder and chief executive officer of Pharmapod, a cloud-platform for pharmacists and physicians to monitor safety of dispensing processes and drive the safe dispensing of medicines.
+Having worked in pharmacy regulation, she was the founder and chief executive officer of Pharmapod, a cloud-platform for pharmacists and physicians to monitor safety of dispensing processes and drive the safe dispensing of medicines.
 O'Brien has won a number of awards for her business endeavours and is a leading voice in the field of women in business.

 Early life and career

 O'Brien was born in Castlerea, County Roscommon.
 O'Brien qualified as a pharmacist.
 She worked in pharmacy regulation and policy development in both Ireland and the European Union.

-She moved out of Pharmacy regulation into the private sector in 2012, having noticed a gap in the market for inter-pharmacy interaction.
+She moved out of pharmacy regulation into the private sector in 2012, having noticed a gap in the market for inter-pharmacy interaction.